okmehl/mehl/README.md

 Contributing
 ============

-Mailu is free software, open to suggestions and contributions.
+Mailu and Mehl is free software, open to suggestions and contributions.
 All components are free software and compatible with the MIT license.
 All specific configuration files, Dockerfiles and code are placed under the MIT license.